huggingface/optimum-intel/README.md

 🤗 Optimum Intel is the interface between the 🤗 Transformers and Diffusers libraries and the different tools and libraries provided by Intel to accelerate end-to-end pipelines on Intel architectures.

+[Intel Extension for PyTorch](https://intel.github.io/intel-extension-for-pytorch/#introduction) is an open-source library which provides optimizations for both eager mode and graph mode, however, compared to eager mode, graph mode in PyTorch* normally yields better performance from optimization techniques, such as operation fusion.

 Intel [Neural Compressor](https://www.intel.com/content/www/us/en/developer/tools/oneapi/neural-compressor.html) is an open-source library enabling the usage of the most popular compression techniques such as quantization, pruning and knowledge distillation.
 It supports automatic accuracy-driven tuning strategies in order for users to easily generate quantized model.
 The users can easily apply static, dynamic and aware-training quantization approaches while giving an expected accuracy criteria.
 It also supports different weight pruning techniques enabling the creation of pruned model giving a predefined sparsity target.

 [OpenVINO](https://docs.openvino.ai/latest/index.html) is an open-source toolkit that enables high performance inference capabilities for Intel CPUs, GPUs, and special DL inference accelerators ([see](https://docs.openvino.ai/latest/openvino_docs_OV_UG_supported_plugins_Supported_Devices.html) the full list of supported devices).
 It is supplied with a set of tools to optimize your models with compression techniques such as quantization, pruning and knowledge distillation.
 Optimum Intel provides a simple interface to optimize your Transformers and Diffusers models, convert them to the OpenVINO Intermediate Representation (IR) format and run inference using OpenVINO Runtime.